Richard Goldstone: The Goldstone Report

 The report, released on 15 September 2009, concluded that both sides had committed violations of the laws of war.
 It stated that Israel had used disproportionate force, targeted Palestinian civilians, used them as human shields and destroyed civilian infrastructure.
 Hamas and other armed Palestinian groups were found to have deliberately targeted Israeli civilians and sought to spread terror in southern Israel by mounting indiscriminate rocket attacks.
 The report's conclusions were endorsed by the UN Human Rights Council.

 On 16 October 2009, UN Human Rights Council voted in support of the Goldstone Report where twenty-five member nations voted in favour of the resolution endorsing the report, six voted against endorsement while another eleven remained impartial.
 Goldstone has criticised the United Nations Human Rights Council's selective endorsement of the report his commission compiled, since the resolution adopted chastises Israel only, when the report itself is critical of both parties.

 The Israeli government and some Jewish groups strongly criticised the report, which they asserted was biased and commissioned by a UN body that was hostile to Israel.
 Hamas also dismissed the findings that it had committed war crimes.
 Goldstone himself came under sustained personal attack, with critics accusing him of bias, dishonesty and improper motives in being party to the report.
 Goldstone denied the accusations, saying he felt that being a Jew increased his obligation to participate in the investigation.

-In a 1 April 2011 article in the Washington Post reflecting on the commission's work, Goldstone wrote that the report would have been different if he had been aware of information that has become known since its issuance.
+In a 1 April 2011 article in the Washington Post reflecting on the commission's work, Goldstone wrote that the report would have been different if he had been aware of information that had become known since its issuance.
 While expressing regret that Israel's failure to co-operate with the commission had hindered its ability to gather exculpatory facts, he approved Israel's subsequent internal investigations into incidents described in the report as well as their establishment of policies to better protect civilians in future conflicts.
 He contrasted the Israeli reaction with the failure of Hamas to investigate or modify their methods and procedures.
 Goldstone said he had hoped that the commission's inquiry "would begin a new era of evenhandedness at the U.N.
 Human Rights Council, whose history of bias against Israel cannot be doubted".
 In addition, according to a report in Haaretz, Goldstone told associates in early 2011 that "he has been in great distress and under duress" ever since publication of his report.